pawankb13/pawankb13.github.io/_pages/publication.md

 ## Working Papers
-- Measuring Multidimensional Financial Resilience: An Ex-ante Approach with Atul Mehta and Neelam Rani (2024)

 - Socioeconomic Determinants of the Financial Inclusion Gender Gap in India: A Comparative Analysis of Access vs Usage Dimensions with Atul Mehta